webpack/webpack.js.org/src/content/configuration/module.md

 * A RegExp: It's tested with the input.
 * A function: It's called with the input and must return a truthy value to match.
 * An array of Conditions: At least one of the Conditions must match.
-* A object: All properties must match.
+* An object: All properties must match.
 Each property has a defined behavior.

 `{ test: Condition }`: The Condition must match.
 The convention is to provide a RegExp or array of RegExps here, but it's not enforced.